A Systematic Process for Fast, Enjoyable, & Results-Driven Meetings

 A Story of How We Used Scrum Ourselves

-Synergetics recently introduced a daily Scrum process to a project that we are leading for a Federal customer.
+Synergetics recently started using scrum in project management as a daily process, in a project we leading for a Federal customer.
 Leading a system consolidation effort and leveraging existing customer infrastructure and staff can be tricky.
 In this case, we were assigned Federal associates that were not yet adequately trained in the modern technologies and methodologies that we were building.
 In order to meet an aggressive deadline and keep the project on track, we needed to increase the frequency of meetings.
 It was important to be respectful of staff time by setting and sticking to short duration meetings.
 It was also important to maintain a standardized format for each meeting by asking team members to simply answer three questions:

 - What have you accomplished since the previous meeting (Scrum)?